ftpulkit/tensor-dialect-milr-llvm/README.md

   │  Stage 3 — llvm dialect  (machine-level, ready for LLVM backend) │
   └─────────────────────────────────────────────────────────────────┘
 ```
+As suggested by the Faculty, Manual inputs in Cpp language can too be given in the compiler.

 This mirrors exactly what production compilers do: